r0nsha/chili/README.md

 example: cargo run -- ./build.chl
 ```

-As a convinience, you can compile and run a file directly, by specifying the `--run` flag:
+As a convinience, you can compile and run a file directly by adding `--run` or `-r`:

 ```
 cargo run -- %source_file_path% --run